CircuitLord/creatorscamera/index.md

 ### Where can I get it?
 You can download Creator's Camera v0.2 [here](https://cloud.kalman98.net/index.php/s/6WQ8Mkc8AmZGfEX/download).
+(I don't suggest trying this, v0.3 is cooming very soon, and it's way better)
 Please keep in mind this is an alpha version, and still very buggy. (check readme for details)

 ### Useful links